cschram/drawgaiden/README.md

 # Get Up And Draw Gaiden: 2

 Draw Gaiden is a collaborative drawing web application.
-With it you can draw on a shared canvas in with friends.
+With it you can draw on a shared canvas with friends.
 Using it is easy:

 	git clone https://github.com/abjorn/drawgaiden.git
 	cd drawgaiden